The cardiovascular system delivers blood to the body providing both oxygen and nutrients.

-Interestingly, this apparent equilibirum is not total; slightly more fluid is lost into the interstitial space than is reabsorbed.
+Interestingly, this apparent equilibrium is not total; slightly more fluid is lost into the interstitial space than is reabsorbed.
 This additional fluid is drained by the lymphatic system.

-Cardiac output: the amount of blood pumped out of the heart in one minute, equivalent to HR x SV.
+Cardiac output is the volume of blood pumped out of the heart in one minute.

 The heart is responsible for maintaining adequate cardiac output through rate and stroke volume.
 With an average of 70 bpm and 70 ml per beat, cardiac output can be estimated at 5L / min.

-Acts on the SAN, AVN and contractile cells to reduce heart rate.
+Acts on the sinoatrial node (SAN), atrioventricular node (AVN) and contractile cells to reduce the heart rate.